Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ## Management strategies for carbon

 ### Afforestation
 Afforestation is the process of planting trees in areas where there are none, perhaps as a result of prior deforestation, or simply where trees do not traditionally grow.
-As trees are
+As trees need to have a **permanance** of 100 years to be an effective sink,